7.4 Radio’s Impact on Culture

 Radio’s presence in the home also heralded the evolution of consumer culture in the United States.
 In 1941, two-thirds of radio programs carried advertising.
 Radio allowed advertisers to sell products to a captive audience.
 This kind of mass marketing ushered in a new age of consumer culture (Cashman).

-During the 1930s, the aftermath of Orson Welles’s notorious War of the Worlds broadcast demonstrated radio’s impact and powerful social influence.
-On Halloween night in 1938, radio producer Orson Welles told listeners of the Mercury Theatre on the Air that his players would treat them to an original adaptation of H. G. Wells’s classic science fiction novel of alien invasion War of the Worlds.
-The adaptation started like a normal music show, only to the band interrupted by a news flash reporting an alien invasion.
-Many listeners had tuned in late and did not hear the disclaimer, and the realism of the adaptation led them to believe aliens had actually invaded the country.
+During the 1930s, the aftermath of Orson Welles’s notorious War of the Worlds broadcast demonstrated the power of radio and its significant social influence.
+On Halloween night in 1938, radio producer Orson Welles told listeners of the Mercury Theatre on the Air that his players would treat them to an original adaptation of H. G. Wells’s classic science fiction novel of alien invasion, War of the Worlds.
+The adaptation began like a regular music show, only to be interrupted by a news flash reporting an alien invasion.
+Many listeners had tuned in late and did not hear the disclaimer, and the realism of the adaptation led them to believe aliens had invaded the country.

-According to some, an estimated 6 million people listened to the show, with an incredible 1.7 million believing the account as truthful (Lubertozzi & Holmsten, 2005).
+According to some estimates, an impressive 6 million people listened to the show, with an astonishing 1.7 million believing the account to be truthful (Lubertozzi & Holmsten, 2005).
 Some listeners called loved ones to say goodbye or ran into the street armed with weapons to fight off the invading Martians of the radio play (Lubertozzi & Holmsten, 2005).
-In Grovers Mill, New Jersey—where the supposed invasion began—some listeners reported nonexistent fires and fired gunshots at a water tower confused for a Martian landing craft.
-One listener drove through his own garage door in a rush to escape the area.
+In Grover’s Mill, New Jersey—where the supposed invasion began—some listeners reported nonexistent fires and fired at a water tower, mistaking it for a Martian landing craft.
+One listener drove through his garage door in a rush to escape the area.
 Two Princeton University professors spent the night searching for the meteorite that had supposedly preceded the invasion (Lubertozzi & Holmsten, 2005).
 As calls came to local police stations, officers explained that they felt equally concerned about the problem (Lubertozzi & Holmsten, 2005).
+Although the story of the War of the Worlds broadcast may seem humorous in retrospect, the event left a lasting trauma on those who believed it.
+The program fooled individuals from every education level and walk of life, despite the producers’ warnings before, during the intermission, and after the program (Lubertozzi & Holmsten, 2005).
+This event revealed the unquestioning faith that many Americans had in radio.
+This event demonstrated the power of radio’s intimate communication style during the 1930s and 1940s.

 Radio and the Development of Popular Music